MrYsLab/python_banyan/docs/gpio_intro.md

 Using any of these libraries essentially result in the same electrical outcomes, but they have widely differing syntax structures.

-For example, if we wish to take advantage of PWM functionality to set an LED's illumination level or a motor's speed, we might utilize a specific GPIO API library.
+For example, suppose we wish to take advantage of PWM functionality to set an LED's illumination level or a motor's speed.
+In that case, we might utilize a specific GPIO API library.

 The table below illustrates the PWM API interface for the three libraries mentioned above.